lightbend/kalix-jvm-sdk/samples/java-spring-cinema-booking-choreography/README.md

 #### Book & Pay the show flow

-The Book and Pay flow is a transactional flow that spans two Entities (Show and Wallet).
+The "Book and Pay" flow is a transactional flow that spans over two Entities (Show and Wallet).
 This requires a distributed transaction or using the Saga pattern.<br>
 In this use case we are going to use _choreography_-based Saga pattern.

 ![Book show](images/EventStorming-BookFlow.png)

-##### Show Reserve Seat
+##### Reserve Seat for a show

-After the customer has chosen the show they want to book, the `Reserve Seat` command initiates the seat reservation.
+After the customer has chosen the show they want to book, the `ReserveSeat` command initiates the seat reservation.
 If the requested seat number is available, the `SeatReserved` domain event will be emitted, reserving the specified seat.

 `ReserveSeat` command data model: